MehmetGobirinTanirgan/Microblogging-website-project-Angular-AspNetCore-MsSql/README.md

 npm install --save-dev @angular-devkit/build-angular
 ```

-2. For running the API, u have to add a user secret file or update ur appsettings.
+2. For running the API, u have to add an user secret file or update ur appsettings.

 - Adding user secret: